Integrated Car Wash Control – so successful that Statoil (Circle K) is implementing it across most of their network

 - Full business (control) reconciliation on existing systems.

-- As a car wash appears like any other forecourt device via the controller; easy to connect to the rest of the Head Office System, such as a service monitoring.
+- As a car wash appears like any other forecourt device via the controller, it is easy to connect to the rest of the Head Office System; for example, for service monitoring.

 - No need for a stand-alone RAN coder; able to use POS/OPT/dispensers to issue codes.